Aleksandar Vezenkov: Sacramento Kings (2023–2024)

 On 22 June 2017, Vezenkov was selected with the 57th overall pick in the 2017 NBA draft by the Brooklyn Nets.
 On 14 January 2021, the Cleveland Cavaliers acquired his draft rights from the Nets in a multi-team trade involving James Harden.
 On 23 June 2022, his rights were traded to the Sacramento Kings for the 49th pick in the 2022 draft, which was used to pick Isaiah Mobley.

 On 18 July 2023, Vezenkov signed a three-year, $20 million deal with the Kings.
 He played one season with the Kings, averaging 12 minutes per game and 5.4 points per game.

 On 28 June 2024, Vezenkov, Davion Mitchell, the draft rights to Jamal Shead, and a 2025 second-round draft pick were traded to the Toronto Raptors in exchange for Jalen McDaniels.
-On 22 July 2024, he was bought out by the Raptors.
+On 22 July 2024, he was bought out by the Raptors before being waived.

 Second stint with Olympiacos (2024–present)

 On 25 July 2024, Vezenkov returned to Olympiacos of the Greek Basket League.
 On 31 October, he received a Hoops Agents Player of the Week award for Round 6.
 Vezenkov had 23 points, eight rebounds, and two assists.

 On January 10, 2025, Vezenkov recorded his career-high performance, scoring 45 points against Bayern Munich.
 On February 6, he named the Most Valuable Player of Round 25 of the 2024-2025 Turkish Airlines Euroleague Regular Season.
 Vezenkov had 23 points in the game.
 At the end of the season, Sasha Vezenkov was named Euroleague Playoff MVP.

+With Olympiacos, Vezenkov won the EuroLeague title in 2026, and was named Euroleague MVP of the 2025–2026 season.